 If you change your mind or no longer require the goods for any reason we reserve the right to not provide a refund.
 However, subject to our discretion, we may allow you to exchange and / or upgrade some items.
 Any exchange or upgrade must be accompanied by receipt and be strictly within 7 days of purchase.
 Any refund offered under this “change of mind” policy will be subject to a 20% restocking fee.
 This policy in no way affects your refund / warranty rights under Australian Consumer Law.

 The prices and products advertised on our website are for sales from this website only (not necessarily in our Adelaide store).
+It is important to note that personal shoppers in-store may have access to sales, discounted prices or specials that are not made available or applicable online.
 We do our very best to make sure we keep our prices up to date but at times there may be a delay in doing so.
-In these cases, we ask for your understanding keeping in mind that we never charge your card without first getting confirmation via email or phone that you are completely happy with your order.
+In these cases, we ask for your understanding keeping in mind that, if a price change is necessary, we never charge your card without first getting confirmation via email or phone that you are completely happy with your order.
 All orders must be paid for before they will be sent.

 We do!
 You will need to bring (or have someone bring for you) your surplus sheet music to our store.
-We are usually able to pay just a token amount since we already have a very large collection of secondhand music for sale.
-We don’t buy individual books or sheets but need you to bring at least a bag/s or box/s of music and we will be happy to take them off your hands and make them available to others at bargain prices.
+We are no longer able to pay for music since we already have a very large collection of secondhand music for sale and are transitioning out of this aspect as we downsize into a violin specialist business.
+But whilst we are at this address we will still be happy to take your excess music off your hands as a donation and we will endeavour to make it available to others at bargain prices.

 We do – sometimes.
 We’re happy to consider whatever you would like to sell or trade-in and need to see it in store in order to let you know what it would be worth to us.
 It can be helpful to email us first to let us know what you have as market conditions can change, so we do not always accept all instruments.